robotframework/robotframework/doc/userguide/src/ExecutingTestCases/OutputFiles.rst

 logs are generated, the report has links to the log file for easy navigation to more detailed information.
-It is easy to see the overall test execution status from report, because its background color is green, if all `critical tests`_ pass, and bright red otherwise.
+It is easy to see the overall test execution status from report, because its background color is green, if all tests pass and bright red if any test fails.
+Background can also be yellow, which means that all tests `were skipped`__.

 The command line option :option:`--report (-r)` determines where report files are created.
 Similarly as log files, reports are always created unless `NONE` is used as a value, and their default name is :file:`report.html`.
+FIXME: new screenshots of report / log.

 .. figure:: src/ExecutingTestCases/report_passed.png
    :target: src/ExecutingTestCases/report_passed.html